 - Public outreach and education through annual mailings, the holding of information sessions for local resident to discuss floodplain regulations, and the offering of mapping services (i.e. creating maps denoting areas of property encumbered by flood plain) to local residents and property owners

 - The maintenance of elevation certificates for flood prone property

 - Requiring the incorporation of flood hazard mitigation techniques when developing property

-On December 13, 2011 the NFIP, on the behalf of FEMA, awarded Orange County a CRS score of 8 resulting in a discount of approximately 10% (10%) on flood insurance premium rates.
+In 2018 the NFIP, on the behalf of FEMA, awarded Orange County a CRS score of 6 resulting in a discount of approximately 15% discount on flood insurance premium rates.
 Property owners receive this discount due to the County's efforts in achieving the three central goals of the CRS program, including: